Properly Installed Insulation Improves

 Insulation is one of the keys to a comfortable, energy-efficient home.
 But simply having the right amount of insulation is not enough.
-If insulation is not properly installed, a home can have excessive heat gain during the summer and heat loss in the winter — forcing the heating and cooling systems to work overtime.
+If insulation is not installed correctly, a home can have excessive heat gain during the summer and heat loss in the winter — forcing the heating and cooling systems to work overtime.

 Properly installed insulation will completely blanket the home — exterior walls, ceiling and floors — without gaps, voids or compressions.
-It will be in full contact with the interior air barrier (for example, drywall).
-Continuous sealing of the air barrier along the insulation is also critical to protecting against the moisture damage caused by warm air flow through the insulation to colder surfaces where it can condense.
+It will fully contact the interior air barrier (for example, drywall).
+Continuous sealing of the air barrier along the insulation is critical to protecting against the moisture damage caused by warm air flow through the insulation to colder surfaces where it can condense.
 Expect ENERGY STAR-qualified homes to have insulation that meets or exceeds the latest national code requirements, providing year-round comfort while reducing utility bills.

 Benefits of Properly Installed Insulation

-- Lower Utility Bills.
+Lower Utility Bills.
 As much as half of the energy used in your home goes to heating and cooling.
-By preventing heat loss in the winter and heat gain in the summer, a properly installed insulation barrier reduces utility bills year-round.
+A properly installed insulation barrier reduces utility bills year-round by preventing heat loss in the winter and heat gain in the summer.

-- Improved Durability.
-When insulation is properly installed, the potential for condensation that can lead to decay of building materials is reduced, helping to improve the durability of your home.
+Improved Durability.
+When insulation is installed correctly, the potential for condensation that can lead to the decay of building materials is reduced, helping to improve the durability of your home.

 Types of Insulation

-- This rebate is available for new construction projects and home improvement or retrofit projects.
+- This rebate is available for new construction and home improvement or retrofit projects.

 - Rebate Amount = ($0.01) x (square foot of insulated space) x (R-Value added); up to $500.

-- Attic insulation must be installed between conditioned (air-conditioned living area below the ceiling) and unconditioned areas (attic) to qualify.
+- To qualify, attic insulation must be installed between conditioned (air-conditioned living area below the ceiling) and unconditioned areas (attic).

 - Garages and other non-living areas do not qualify.